Washington DC Business Facts

-Washington DC is a haven for many individuals who are working for the government.
-It has also been a great place for various private sectors.
-Some of the industries thriving in Washington DC are finance, education, and scientific research.
-Washington DC has a good business environment for telecommunications companies, service industries, computer firms, and information firms.
+As of 2019, there were a total of 23,993 employers in Washington D.C.
+Otherwise known as the Capital of the Free World, DC is a major hub for many government employees.
+It is also home to many businesses in the private sector.
+Some thriving industries in Washington DC are finance, education, and scientific research.
+The District of Columbia has a favorable business environment for telecommunications companies, service industries, computer firms, and information firms.

 Major Companies Headquartered in Washington DC

 Some of the major companies headquartered in Washington DC are Lockheed Martin, Danaher, General Dynamics, Northrop Grumman, and Marriott International.

 Various financial incentives are available to attract more businesses.
 Some examples are low property and income taxes and a secured affordable place.
 The city also offers credits to technology companies.

 There are 3 top options: a DBA, a Corporation or an LLC.
 Click here for help choosing your business structure and to learn about business entity types.

 “Doing Business As” or “Fictitious Business Name” or “Trade Name” – often used as an operating name to simplify the legal name or differentiate from other businesses with similar names.
 DBAs are also used to manage multiple businesses under one LLC or Corporation.

 Example: Bob Horchak Automotive and Auction Ventures LLC could register a DBA like Bob’s Auto Shop for his repair business and Bob’s Auto Auctions for his car auction, without having to form two separate LLCs or Corporations.

 “Corporation” or “Corp” – a separate entity that provides liability protection to its owners.
 This business structure includes shareholders, directors, and officers.
 Corporations are more complex than DBAs, but it’s the ideal business structure for profit-earning companies.
 Some professions are required to form a “Professional Corporation” or PC (doctors, lawyers, architects, etc.).